 On your own Windows machine, you can start the Remote Desktop Client by searching for Remote Desktop Connection in the Windows Start menu.
 Use the address, username and password provided by hopp to connect to remote server.

 For the rest of this section, and indeed for the entire remaining exercises, we assume that you are connected to your slot on our server.

 From time to time, we at hopp will need to update migFx in the training environment.
 It is a great help to us if you sign off your Remote Desktop session when you are not working on the exercises (as opposed to just disconnecting the session by closing the Remote Desktop window on your computer).

 You sign off from the Windows Start Menu as shown below:

-If we need to upgrade your training environment, we will always check if your are online before doing so.
+If we need to upgrade your training environment, we will always check if you are online before doing so.
 If you are online, we will contact you to coordinate.
 On the other hand, if your session is disconnected, we will simply close it and carry on.
-In order not to lose any work, please sign out as described instead of just disconnecting - or at the very least make sure your work is saved.
+To avoid losing any work, please sign out as described instead of just disconnecting - or at the very least make sure your work is saved.

 Prepare Studio Workshop projects

 When you are working in Studio, you are in fact modifying files that reside locally in a folder in your environment.
 In order to collaborate with other members of your team, the Studio allows you to check these files in and out of a central repository.